marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [ ] Create a security group with an ALLOW rule for ports 80 & 443, and a DENY Rule for all other ports.
 Attach it to the instance
 * [ ] Create an NACL with a default allow rule on incoming traffic.
 Create a security group with a DENY rule for all ports except 80 & 443 and attach it to the instance.
 * [ ] Create and NACL with a default deny rule on incoming traffic.
 Create a security group with an ALLOW rule for ports 80 & 443 and attach it to the instance.
-* [ ] Create a security group with an ALLOW rule for ports 80 & 443 and attach it to the instance
+* [x] Create a security group with an ALLOW rule for ports 80 & 443 and attach it to the instance
-> TODO
+> Security groups are in/outbound, NACL only incoming is not enough

 7) Which of the following is an invalid VPC peering configuration?
 * [ ] You have peered three VPCs in a full-mesh configuration.
 The VPCs are in the same AWS account and do not overlapping CIDR blocks.
 * [ ] You have a VPC peering connection between VPCs A and B. They are in the same AWS account, and they do not have overlapping CIDR blocks.
 * [ ] VPC A has peering connections to VPCs B and C. All three VPCs are in the same AWS account, and there are no overlapping CIDR blocks.
 * [x] You have a VPC peering connection between VPC A and VPC B. VPC A also has a VPN connection to a corporate network.
 You use VPC A to extend the peering relationship to exist between VPC B and the corporate network so that traffic from the corporate network can directly access VPC B by using the VPN connection to VPC A.
-> TODO
+> VPC on AWS does not support transitive Peering

 8) You have some EC2 instances in a private subnet that need access to an S3 bucket.
 There is a requirement that traffic does not traverse the Internet.
 Which of the following can be used to achieve this?
 * [ ] NAT Gateway
 * [ ] NAT Instance
 * [ ] Internet Gateway
 * [x] VPC Gateway Endpoint
-> TODO
+> Gateway Endpoint gives you access to internal URLs for S3 and similar services, resolving directly to AWS internal network (not reaching out to the internet).

 9) Which of the below a valid sources or destinations for a VPC Security Group?
 * [ ] An IAM Role